Detroit man in quarantine questions test results

 Arrived prior to PCOR1

-He had only planned to stay for less than five days, but after, he said Customs agents at the A.B.
-Won Pat International Airport learned where he originated from and was told he had to go to the government quarantine facility at Wyndham Garden.
+He had only planned to stay for less than five days, he said, but after Customs agents at the A.B.
+Won Pat International Airport learned where he originated from he was told he had to go to the government quarantine facility at the Wyndham Garden Guam hotel in Tamuning.

 Prior to the mandatory quarantine now in place due to the governor’s stay-at-home order, arriving passengers from low-risk areas staying less than five nights were not required to quarantine or get tested, but still had to comply with symptom monitoring and tracking for the duration of their stay, according to Department of Public Health and Social Services quarantine guidelines.